 Benefits of the Non-Degree Program

-The following courses Available to Non-Degree Students:
+The following courses are available to Non-Degree Students:

 - ACCT 5121 – Financial Accounting and Reporting

 - BADM 5103 – Managerial Statistics and Spreadsheet Modeling

 - BLAW 5175 – Business, Law, & Ethics in Modern Society